Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic01/topic01_pandas_data_analysis.md

 * `values` – a list of variables to calculate statistics for,
 * `index` – a list of variables to group data by,
-* `aggfunc` – what statistics we need to calculate for groups, ex. sum, mean, maximum, minimum or something else.
+* `aggfunc` – what statistics we need to calculate for groups, e.g. sum, mean, maximum, minimum or something else.

 Let’s take a look at the average number of day, evening, and night calls by area code: